gptscript-ai/gptscript/README.md

 echo "Thanks for asking ${question}, I'm doing great fellow friendly AI tool!"
 ```

-With these basic building blocks you can create complex scripts with AI interacting with, your local system, data,
+With these basic building blocks you can create complex scripts with AI interacting with AI, your local system, data,
 or external services.

 ## GPT File Reference